 The term "butter pot" means a prominent rounded hill.
 The park is named for Butter Pot Hill which is found within the park boundary.
 Long before the area became a park, nearby residents hunted, trapped game, picked berries, cut wood, and grazed their animals on Butter Pot Ridge.
 Due to the rugged terrain the land was never settled.
 Most of the areas vegetation was destroyed by fire around 1889.
 In sheltered areas the forest grew back quickly, but in exposed places it has not quite recovered.

 In total, 175 campsites are provided at Butter Pot Provincial Park.
 Each campsite has a picnic table, fireplace, garbage can, and space for your vehicle.
 Pit toilets and drinking water taps are located throughout the park.
 Two comfort stations with showers, and laundry facilities are located within the camping area.
 The trailer dumping station is situated off the main entrance road.
-Firewood can be obtained at the check point for $5.00 per bundle.
+Firewood can be obtained at the check point.

 Butter Pot Provincial Park has a group camping section with shelter, for organized groups only.
 Reservations can be made by contacting the Park at: